Xevrac/t4finalkill/README.md

   * When a player is killed by an attack dog
   * When a player is killed by a throwable weapon
   * When a player is killed by artillery
+* _finalkillcam.gsc only supports **absolute** victories and losses
+  * I.e. you cannot display finalkillcam on tie, draw, intermission, end of regulation etc.
 * You can press `F3` to change from 3rd Person and 1st Person during the final kill

 # Installation